Tevin-Isaac/Appointment-booking-app/README.md

 * Open the link from where the repository is saved
 ## Features
 As a user of this website you'll be required to:
-* Enter your name
+* Enter your  first name
-* Enter your gender.
+* Enter your last name.
 * Enter your  email adress.
 * choose gender.
-book appointment
+* book appointment

 ## Known Bugs
 None.